quicwg/ops-drafts/draft-ietf-quic-applicability.md

 their deployments.
 Instead of relying on stream limits to avoid abrupt closure, an application-layer graceful close mechanism can be used to communicate the intention to explicitly close the connection at some future point.
 HTTP/3 provides such a mechanism using the GOWAWAY frame.
-When received by a client, it stops opening new streams even if the cumulative stream limit would allow.
-The client can create a new connection on which to open further streams, once all streams close on the old connection it can be closed safely.
+In HTTP/3, when the GOAWAY frame is received by a client, it stops opening new streams even if the cumulative stream limit would allow.
+Instead the client would create a new connection on which to open further streams.
+Once all streams are closed on the old connection, it can be terminated safely be a connection close or after expiration of the idle time out (see also {{sec-termination}}).

 # Packetization and Latency